 Connie and Ted’s is one of those places that opened big a few years ago and then slowly fell off people’s rotation for no particular reason.
 Well, guess what?
 It’s time to put it back on.
 This laid-back Weho seafood spot is as good as it’s ever been, with a large, open space ideal for that date night you want keep casual and fun.
 Seafood is the obvious move here, but if you’re in the mood for some land animals, their burger is phenomenal.

 You crushed it at dinner and neither of you are ready to say goodbye.
 Power move: Walk across the street to 7-Eleven, find the best twist-off bottle of wine they have, and head two blocks up to the reservoir.
-If you think doing a lap with a paper-bagged bottle of wine in one hand, holding theirs in the other, and talking about everything that’s actually important in life won’t seal the deal, please try it for yourself.
+If you think doing a lap with a paper-bagged bottle of wine in one hand, holding their’s in the other, and talking about everything that’s actually important in life won’t seal the deal, please try it for yourself.

-You don’t generally come to Culver City to get a taste of old Hollywood, but at the Culver Hotel, you’re straight up doused in it.
+You don’t generally come to Culver City to get a taste of old Hollywood, but at the Culver Hotel, you’re straight up smothered by it.
 Movie history runs deep at this landmark hotel, and there isn’t a better way to cap off a great date night than cruising up to the lobby bar, ordering an Old Fashioned, and pretending you don’t work in a law office on the weekdays.